 - “I don’t understand what you’re trying to do!”

 The Language of “Behaviors”

-While I was recording Module 3 of the Memory Care at Home program, it occurred to me that a quick reference guide might be handy for care partners trying to figure out why their person was doing a certain thing.
 Loss of clear verbal communication can be one the most frustrating parts of dementia for care partners.
+So it occurred to me that a quick reference guide might be handy for care partners trying to figure out why their person was doing a certain thing.

 The Language of Behaviors bonus contains 36 of the most common/frequently asked about “behaviors” and situations, with some ideas about what the interpreted message could be.

 When you couple your expert status and insider knowledge of your person with my dementia expertise, that’s a #winning combination! 😉